Biology

 BIO 370 Microbial Diversity (3 Credits)

 This course focuses on the origin and diversification of microorganisms, with emphasis on eukaryotic lineages.
 The first weeks of lecture cover the origin of life on Earth and the diversification of bacteria and archaea.
 From there, students focus on the diversification of eukaryotes, examining the many innovations that mark some of the major clades of eukaryotes.
 Evaluation is based on a combination of class participation, short writings and an independent research paper.
-Prerequisite: BIO 230 or BIO 232, or equivalent.
-Corequisite: BIO 371 is strongly recommended but not required. {N}
+Concurrent registration in BIO 371 is strongly recommended but not required.
+Prerequisite: BIO 230 or BIO 232, or equivalent. {N}

 Spring